skypjack/entt/README.md

 `EnTT` is a _bitset-free_ entity-component system that doesn't require users to specify the component set at compile-time.<br/>
-That's the reason for which users can instantiate the core class simply as:
+This is why users can instantiate the core class simply like:

 ```cpp
 entt::DefaultRegistry registry;